Consider a beach holiday or romantic getaway on Molokai – the birthplace of hula.

 Best time to visit Molokai?

-Balmy and warm all year round, any time of year is a good time to visit Molokai.
-For dry and sunny conditions it’s probably best to visit around summer, from June to October, when the average temperature is 27°C.
+Balmy and warm all year round, anytime of year is a good time for a honeymooon in Molokai.
+For dry and sunny conditions it’s probably best to visit during summer, from June to October, when the average high temperature is 28°C.